OpenSocial: Criticism of initial release

-Opened to much fanfare in news coverage, OpenSocial did not work well in the beginning; it only ran on Google-owned Orkut, and only with a limited number of gadgets, returning errors for other gadgets.
+Despite the initial fanfare & news coverage, OpenSocial encountered many issues initially; it only ran on the Google-owned Orkut, and only with a limited number of devices, with multiple errors reported on other devices.
 Other networks were still looking into implementing the framework.

-On December 6, TechCrunch followed up with a report by MediaPops founder Russ Whitman, who said "While we were initially very excited, we have learned the hard way just how limited the release truly is."
+On December 6, TechCrunch followed up with a report by MediaPops founder Russ Whitman, who said, "While [they] were initially very excited, [they] have learned the hard way just how limited the release truly is."
 Russ added that "core functionality components" are missing and that "write once, distribute broadly" was not accurate.